JinTao0813/mindhive-rag-assessment/README.md

 - ✅ Conversational memory and context management
 - ✅ Full-stack integration with Vue 3 frontend
 - ✅ Comprehensive testing and documentation

-While I acknowledge that I was unable to complete all functional requirements, particularly the production deployment to cloud platforms.
+- ✅ Production deployment (Frontend on Vercel, Backend on Google Cloud Run)

 I am proud of what has been achieved within the given timeframe.
 This project has been an invaluable learning experience, marking my first hands-on work with **LangChain and LangGraph technologies**.
 The challenges encountered and overcome have significantly deepened my understanding of:

 - Agent-based architectures and tool orchestration
 - Vector databases and semantic search